pysys-test/pysys-test/docs/UserGuide.rst

 using ``self.testPlugins`` (from `BaseTest`) or ``self.runnerPlugins`` (from `pysys.baserunner.BaseRunner`), which
 provides a way for plugins to reference each other without depending on the aliases that may be in use in a particular project configuration.

+When creating a runner plugin
+Writers that generate output files/directories should by default put that output under either the `runner.output <pysys.baserunner.BaseRunner>` directory, or (for increased prominence) the ``runner.output+'/..'`` directory (which is typically ``testRootDir`` unless an absolute ``--outdir`` path was provided) .
+A prefix of double underscore ``__pysys`` is recommended to distinguish dynamically created directories (ignored by version control) from the testcase directories (checked into version control).

 For examples of the project configuration, including how to set plugin-specific properties that will be passed to its constructor, see the sample Project Configuration file.